digital-asset/daml-helm-charts/README.md

 * Verify the changes: `git diff`
 * Create a fork, create a new branch, commit your changes and open a pull request

-### Auto-generated sections
+### Auto-generated 'Parameters' section

-Markdown `## Parameters` section of each Helm chart `README.md` is automatically generated using the latest version of Bitnami Labs' [Readme Generator For Helm](https://github.com/bitnami-labs/readme-generator-for-helm) and no specific configuration file (defaults).
+Markdown `## Parameters` section of each Helm chart `README.md` is automatically generated based on comments in `values.yaml` using the latest version of Bitnami Labs' [Readme Generator For Helm](https://github.com/bitnami-labs/readme-generator-for-helm) and no specific configuration file (defaults).

 ```console